Last revised on: March 22, 2019

 As a convenience to you, we may provide links from this Site to websites operated by other entities, including websites of our portfolio companies and websites that publish blogs, tweets, or other social media content written by Bessemer Venture Partners’ personnel.
 You agree that it is impossible for Bessemer Venture Partners to monitor such materials and that you access these materials at your own risk.
 We make no warranty or representation regarding any material or information in websites linked to or from this Site or any of the products or services described or offered for sale thereon, nor do we endorse or accept any responsibility for the information, material, products or services offered on such websites.
 The content published in blogs written by our personnel does not necessarily represent our positions, strategies or opinions, regardless of whether or not we provide links to these blogs on our Site.
 Links do not imply that any linked website is authorized to use any trademark, trade name, logo or copyright symbol of Bessemer Venture Partners or any of our affiliates.

-The information posted on the Bessemer Venture Partners Blog, or other Bessemer Venture Partners-generated content that appears on this Site (such as under “Bessemer Venture Partners News,” “Bessemer Venture Partners Atlas,” “Bessemer Venture Partners Cloud Index” or elsewhere on the Site), is provided for informational and discussion purposes only and is not intended to be, and shall not be regarded or construed as, a recommendation for a transaction or investment or financial, tax, legal, or other advice of any kind.
+The information posted on this Site (such as under “Bessemer Venture Partners News,” “Bessemer Venture Partners Atlas,” “Bessemer Venture Partners Cloud Index” or elsewhere on the Site), is provided for informational and discussion purposes only and is not intended to be, and shall not be regarded or construed as, a recommendation for a transaction or investment or financial, tax, legal, or other advice of any kind.
 BVP makes no warranty or representation regarding any such information or the data presented in such materials.
 In addition, it does not constitute or imply any commitment whatsoever, including without limitation an offer to purchase, sell or hold any security investment, loan or other financial product or to enter into or arrange any type of transaction.

 As between you and us, we own all rights, title and interest in and to this Site, all the content (including, without limitation, all text, audio, photographs, images, renderings, RSS feeds, podcasts, reports, charts, logos, widgets, gadgets, applets, and video), software, code, data and other materials thereon (collectively, the “Site Content”), the look and feel, design and organization of the Site, and the compilation of the Site Content.
 Your use of the Site does not grant to you ownership or title of, in, or to any Site Content or any other part of the Site.